RTeeen/Instructions-Markdown-/screenCapture.md

 <br>
 <br>
-The first step to adding a new SSH key to your GitHub Account is checking to see if you have any exsiting SSH keys.
+The first step to launching your "Xbox Game Bar" application is to go down to the task bar and in the search field type in "game bar".
+You should see a best match appear for the "Xbox Game Bar", click on this to open the app.
+We will show you visually how to launch this app in a few simple steps.

 <br>
 <br>

-1. Open Command Line
+1. Go to task bar and search for "Xbox Game Bar".

 2. Enter "ls -al ~/.ssh" to see if existing SSH keys are present (_This command lists the files in your .ssh directory, if they exist_)